 Shelter Island’s “Window on the Aquifer”

-This fall we’ll install equipment that will be as effective as 25 advanced septic systems – and more so in some ways.
+In September, with the town, we will install equipment and fine tune a solution that will be as effective as 25 advanced septic systems – and more so in some ways.
 It will take a few more years of work, but we can make a permanent change for our community, our kids, our grandchildren and great-grandchildren, for generations to come.

 Our citizen science efforts, now in an eighth year, are supported by the NYS Federation of Lake Associations and the Department of Environmental Conservation.

-Fresh Pond can be a beacon – showing us what Shelter Islanders can do if our communities pull together.
+Fresh Pond can be a beacon of hope – showing us what Shelter Islanders can do if our communities pull together.

 We can do it, with your generous help and support…